abstractfactory/rfc/spec12.md

 The result of this is a cascading behaviour in attributes from top to bottom within a hierarchy.

-For motivation and use of cascading data, head over to Steve Yegge's inspiration post about the [Universal Design Pattern][]
+For motivation and use of cascading data, head over to Steve Yegge's inspiration post on the [Universal Design Pattern][]

 ### When to use